 The classic Bodum vs the new kid in class, the Espro Press

-Choosing the Right French Press
+Choosing the Right model

 • Stick to metal or glass models?
 If you opt for glass, ensure replacements are readily available.
 Accidents are inevitable.